YhJiao96/TMS_RC_Model/README.md

 *This section explains how to position the TMS coil in SimNIBS at a specified MNI-space location and run the electric field (E-field) simulation.*

 ### 1.1 Define MNI Coordinates(Optional if you know the subject coordinates)
-In this project we use the empircal TMS-fMRI data provided by Tik's group(Tik, Woletz et al. 2023) In their TMS experiments their targeting position is in mni-space with a coordinate: (-42, 28, 21) with an angle of 45 degree against the brain surface
+In this project we use the empircal TMS-fMRI data provided by Tik's group(Tik, Woletz et al. 2023).

-The coil they used is a Figure-8 coil with a diameter of 70mm.
+In their TMS experiments their targeting position is in mni-space with a coordinate: (-42, 28, 21) with an angle of 45 degree against the brain surface.The coil they used is a Figure-8 coil with a diameter of 70mm.

 If your empircal data provide another mni coordinate, you can follow the same process by changing your coordinate in the above, and if you already knows the subject coordinates of the coil you can skip for step 1.3.